grantsrb/cogmtc/README.md

         actions.
 Defaults to True

     "h_size": int
-        the size of the hidden dimension for dense networks "n_outlayers": int
+        this number is used as the size of the RNN hidden vector and the transformer dim
+    "h_mult": int
+        this number is a multiplier for the `h_size` to expand the dimensionality of the dense output hidden layers.
+    "n_outlayers": int
         the number of layers in the action and language output networks only applies when using Vary model variants